Recommended children's booklists sorted by age or topic

 This delightful, cool and engaging picture book is a favourite at BooksForTopics HQ and is a real winner in the classroom.

-Books about butterflies, bees and winged insects
+Stories about bees and other winged insects

 Jane Clarke